 National Walking Day was established in 2007 by the American Heart Association, to promote a healthy lifestyle and get people moving.
 Most people don't realize just how beneficial daily walks can be for their overall emotional and physical health and well-being, so this day serves as a reminder of just how important it is to stay active and get off the sofa.

 Walking doesn't have to be a chore either.
-You can invite someone to join you, or call a friend you haven't talked to in a while, and catch up with what's happening with them, or you can put your headphones in and enjoy your favorite podcast or playlist.
-In no time at all, you'll see you've already walked for the recommended 30-minutes, or even longer!
-It is also a great way to get to know your neighborhood better, or, if you prefer to walk in nature, it's 30-minutes you get to yourself to relax and disconnect from the stress of daily life.
+You can invite someone to join you, call a friend you haven't talked to in a while, and catch up with what's happening with them, or put your headphones in and enjoy your favorite podcast or playlist.
+In no time at all, you'll see you've already walked for the recommended 30 minutes, or even longer!
+It is also a great way to get to know your neighborhood better, or, if you prefer to walk in nature, it's 30 minutes you get to yourself to relax and disconnect from the stress of daily life.

 Above all, walking is one of the exercises that have more overall benefits for your health.
 Here are some ways in which walking is good for your health:

-- It helps with weight loss.
-Walking is a form of exercise, therefore it burns calories, which means that it is a great help for those trying to lose weight.
+It helps with weight loss.
+Walking is a form of exercise, therefore it burns calories, which is a great help for those trying to lose weight.

 Here are some ways to help you start walking more regularly:

 Park further away than you would usually.
 Whether you're going shopping, eating out, or just going to work, parking a bit further away from your destination is a great way to get your steps in.
 You can also do it if you use public transportation.
 Just get off one or two stops earlier than your usual stop.

 Instead of catching up with your friends over a coffee or a drink, invite them to join you for a stroll in the park.